SamPosh/locust-report-portal/README.md

             message=request_log,
             level="DEBUG")
 ```
+## Assess the test result and record

-After all the execution is over ,check whether test is failed or passed
+After all the execution is over ,check whether test is failed or passed.
+Here we used fail ratio to check it.

 ```
 def log_stats_summary(environment, logger):